Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Stable hierarchy paths

-Further, $D=\max_{Y\subseteq S}D_{Y}$, where $D_{Y}$ is the fellow traveling distance of two geodesics in $\mathcal{C}(Y)$ with end points are within distance $2$ of each other.
-In particular, since the diameter of the projection of a marking or a lamination to a subsurface is at most $2$, $D$ is the fellow traveling distance of two geodesics in the convex hull of a pair of markings/laminations in any subsurface.
-Let $D_{1}$ be the maxima over all subsurfaces $Y$ of the fellow traveling distance of two geodesics with end points within distance $F+(3D+6\delta)$ in $\mathcal{C}(Y)$.
+The constant $D=\max_{Y\subseteq S}D_{Y}$, where $D_{Y}$ is the fellow traveling distance of two geodesics in $\mathcal{C}(Y)$ with end points within distance $2$ of each other.
+In particular, since the diameter of the projection of a (partial) marking or a lamination to a subsurface is at most $2$ (Lemma \ref{lem : diamproj}), for any subsurface $Y\subseteq S$, $D$ is the fellow traveling distance of any two geodesics in the convex hull of a pair of partial markings or laminations in $\mathcal{C}(Y)$.
+The constant $D_{1}$ is the maximum over all subsurfaces $Y$ of the fellow traveling distance of two geodesics with end points within distance $F+(3D+6\delta)$.
 For the fellow traveling property of geodesics in $\delta-$hyperbolic spaces see part III.H of \cite{bhnpc}.